Skip to Content

 Being nominated as Executor in a loved one’s Will is often considered an honor.
 However, you may not move forward with your duties until you have been formally appointed by the court.
 In California, the fact that the Will names an Executor is not — in and of itself — a guarantee that the court will appoint the named individual as Executor.
 The court must still “vet” you to ensure that you can handle the responsibilities at issue.

-Do Identify and Notify All Creditors and Beneficiaries in CA
+Identify and Notify All Creditors and Beneficiaries

 The probate process in California is designed to ensure that all creditors and beneficiaries secure what they are entitled to receive from a decedent’s estate.
 As the Executor or Administrator, you must give creditors and beneficiaries the opportunity to engage in the process — It is your duty to notify all known creditors and beneficiaries regarding the passing of the deceased individual.
 You are also obligated to provide certain specifics regarding the probate hearing process.